Q. What is Amazon Virtual Private Cloud (Amazon VPC)?

 Q. Can I assign any IP address to an instance?

-You can assign any IP address to your instance so long as it is:
+You can assign any IP address to your instance as long as it is:

 - Part of the associated subnet's IP address range